This is Law Enforcement

 - Black belt

-- Physical training uniform (t-shirts, shorts, athletic shoes)
+- Physical training uniform (Light blue t-shirt, black shorts or sweatpants, athletic shoes)

 Essential Skills Needed for Success

 Students learn the entry level skills necessary to prepare for post-secondary education and the highly competitive world of work.
 Traditionally, successful students have mastered the processing and/or physical skills listed below prior to enrollment.

 Work under stress; ability to control temper and regulate emotions in stressful situations; resilience; strong coping skills